 3. Find ways to engage them.

 If you can’t help having them around while you work, find something that engages them.
-Have them paint, draw, play with their toys or watch cartoons.
+Have them paint, draw, play an instrument (certainly not a drum or a saxophone!), play games or watch cartoons.
 The trick is to keep them busy enough to prevent interference.

 4. Distract them with food.

-This might seem ridiculous but it really works.
-I’ve realized that sometimes they’re bothering me simply because they are hungry.
-So I make sure that they are well-fed before I start working.
+This might seem silly, but food really works.
+Is the house quiet when the kids are eating?
+Yep, that’s the silence you need!
+I’ve realized that sometimes they’re bothering me because they are hungry or simply want something to nibble on.
+So, I make sure that they are well-fed before I start working.
 I also ensure that I have snacks and drinks to keep them filled after major meals.

 5. Make them a promise to look forward to.